orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 Once the credentials are correct, the Home page retrieves the remote server's list of deployed forms and metadata, which appears in a new *Remote* column group.
 You then have access to new operations:

-- __Publish remote form:__ make an unavailable form available again on the remote server.
+- __Make available remote form:__ make an unavailable form available again on the remote server.
-- __Unpublish remote form:__ make a previously published form unavailable on the remote server.
+- __Make unavailable remote form:__ make a previously published form unavailable on the remote server.
 - __Push to remote:__ copy a form definition and its attachments from the local to the remote server.
 - __Pull from remote:__ copy a form definition and its attachments from the remote to the local server.
 - __Upgrade remote form definitions:__ upgrade the remote form definition (see [Upgrading form definitions](#upgrading-form-definitions)).